AWWOA Chair, Sandra Kotch

 - Great "extra curricular" addition to your professional profile

-An elected member of the executive is responsible for directing the affairs of the Association, usually over a two year term.
+An elected member of the executive is responsible for directing the affairs of the Association, usually over a three-year term.
 Executive members are elected to represent operators from communities in specific population categories and geographic regions.
 The Chairperson, elected by the Executive, in conjunction with the Executive Director conduct the meetings and the routine operations of the Association.

 Executive meetings are typically held a minimum of four times a year: Depending on need and quorum, an additional meeting may be held in January or in September at the Western Canada Water and Wastewater Association Conference.

-- March (in conjunction with the Annual Operators Seminar)
+- March (in conjunction with the annual Operators Seminar)